Loktantrik Samajwadi Party, Nepal

-The Loktantrik Samajwadi Party, Nepal (लोकतान्त्रिक समाजवादी पार्टी) is the tenth largest political party in Nepal.
-The party has a significant presence in Madhesh Province and Lumbini Province of Nepal.
-The party's election symbol is a bicycle.
+The Loktantrik Samajwadi Party, Nepal (लोकतान्त्रिक समाजवादी पार्टी) was a former political party in Nepal.
+The party had a significant presence in Madhesh Province and Lumbini Province.
+The party's election symbol was the bicycle.
+The party later merged into People's Socialist Party, Nepal on 11 January 2025.

 The party was officially registered with the Election Commission, Nepal on 18 August 2021.
 Mahantha Thakur is the president of the new party.
 As of August 2022, the party shares an alliance with Nepali Congress.

 Ideology

-The party follows the norms of social democracy, identity and Madhesi rights.
+The party followed the norms of social democracy, identity and Madhesi rights.

-Ideologically, the party has been close to the Nepali Congress, while majority of its leaders have been part of Congress at different points in time, especially before the 2006 Madhesh Movement.
-Party president Mahantha Thakur and senior leader Sharat Singh Bhandari were popular Congress men at a time.
+Ideologically, the party was close to the Nepali Congress, while a majority of its leaders have been part of Congress at different points in time, especially before the 2006 Madhesh Movement.
+Party president Mahantha Thakur and senior leader Sharat Singh Bhandari were popular Congress men at one time.
 Thakur himself was treasurer and head of party disciplinary department before he left the Nepali Congress party.
 They were elected several times to the House of Representatives on the party ticket.